Circumpolar Rock Garden

 Daphne x 'Lawrence Crocker' [Thymelaeaceae] Spring

-2006 this hybrid daphne looks absolutely beautiful,
+2006 this hybrid daphne is absolutely beautiful,

-and allegedly fragrant.
+first Spring bloom.
 This Thymelaeaceae Juss.

 family of plants is new to me.
 Although there are a